richbodo/shortstories/README.md

 Those have some drawings and formatting and are browsable, but hopefully I can do that with gh-pages soon.

-Copyright Rich Bodo, 2015, but I want to explore some collaborative writing, so hit me up if you want to work on things.
+Copyright Rich Bodo, 2015, but I want to explore some collaborative writing, so hit me up if you want me to license something so we can work on it together.

 richbodo@gmail.com - let me know what you like/hate/want_more of.
 Thanks!